 It is the intention of the University of Oklahoma Health Sciences Center to comply with all Federal and State regulations related to distance education.
 Federal distance education requirements and a detailed description of the complaint process are found at ou.edu/content/distanceeducation.html .

 The complaint process for program issues begins at the college level.
-The contact for the College of Allied Health is Susan Tucker, Assistant Dean for Student Affairs at (405)271-6588; Susan-Tucker@ouhsc.edu.
+The College of Allied Health contact is Susan Tucker, Assistant Dean for Student Affairs at (405)271-6588 or Susan-Tucker@ouhsc.edu.
 If complaints cannot be resolved at the college level, you may file a complaint with Dr. Valerie Williams, Vice Provost for Academic Affairs at 405.271.5557 or email@example.com.

 University Service Issues: